PPML/tabby/utilities/inst/about-tabby.md

 year, or as a percentage of the base case scenario in 2016.

-*Subgroup:* results can be shown for the total population, or for a subgroup described by nativity (US-born, non-US-born), and broad age groups (0-24 years, 25-64 years, 65+ years).
+*Subgroup:* results can be shown for the total population, or for a subgroup described by nativity (U.S.-born, non-U.S.-born), and broad age groups (0-24 years, 25-64 years, 65+ years).

 *Outcome:* results can be shown for five different outcomes:

--   **Incident TB infections** representing the annual number of incident *M. tb (Mycobacterium tuberculosis)* infections per million due to transmission within the US (includes reinfection of individuals with prior infection, excludes migrants entering the US with established LTBI);
+-   **Incident TB infections** representing the annual number of incident *M. tb (Mycobacterium tuberculosis)* infections per million due to transmission within the United States (includes reinfection of individuals with prior infection, excludes migrants entering the United States with established LTBI);
 -   **LTBI Prevalence** representing the percentage of individuals with latent TB infection in a given year;
 -   **Active TB Incidence** representing the annual number of notified TB